xmmarcotte/GraniteBot/README.md

 GraniteBot is an internal tool designed for Granite Telecommunications to assist with ticket inquiries, database searches, and integration with Microsoft Teams to retrieve relevant chat data for tickets.
-This bot leverages OpenAI's API, MS Graph API, and a SQL database to provide efficient responses and helpful information to internal users.
+This bot leverages OpenAI's API, MS Graph API, and various internal databases to provide efficient responses and helpful information to internal users.

 ## Table of Contents
 - [Overview](#overview)